github-linguist/linguist/FAQ.md

 - [`documentation.yml`][],
 - [`generated.rb`][].

+### I pushed changes to my repository, but its language bar hasn't changed

-Please also consider that Linguist runs as a low priority background job and it may therefore take some time for the languages to appear after you have pushed to the repository.
+Please consider that Linguist runs as a low priority background job and it may therefore take some time for the languages to appear after you have pushed to the repository.

 Considering all this, if you still believe the repository should display a language, you can try to [run Linguist locally on your repository](https://github.com/github/linguist/blob/master/CONTRIBUTING.md#getting-started) or you can open an issue.

 ### What are markup or programming languages?

-When a language is added to Linguist, one of four types is associated with it in [`languages.yml`](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml): `markup`, `programming`, `prose` or `data`.

-- Markup languages are those that are designed for the processing, definition and presentation of text, like HTML and CSS.
-- Programming languages are those that are designed to create a program, like C, Ruby and Bash.
-- Prose languages are those that are used for writing and lightly formatting of text, like Markdown and AsciiDoc.
-- Data languages are those that are commonly associated with storing of data, like XML and JSON.
+Linguist distinguishes between 4 different language types
+1. **Programming:**
+Executed or interpreted source code (e.g., C++, JavaScript, Perl, Assembly, etc)
+2. **Markup:**
+Code defining a document's presentation or formatting.
+This can include "true" markup languages (e.g., HTML), templating languages (e.g., Blade, Handlebars), or programming languages mostly used as page-description languages (e.g., PostScript, Roff, TeX).
+3. **Prose:**
+Similar to markup, except the content is composed mostly of human-readable content, and can usually be consume without additional processing.
+Most "lightweight markup" languages fall into this category (e.g., Markdown, AsciiDoc).
+4. **Data:**
+If it's plain-text which doesn't fit into any of the above categories, it probably comes under `Data`.

 Of these types, only markup and programming count towards the language statistics, though you can override this behaviour with the [detectable override](https://github.com/github/linguist#detectable).

-### How are the language statistics computed?

-The percentages in the statistics bar are calculated based on the total **bytes of code** for each [programming or markup language](#what-are-markup-or-programming-languages), after excluding [vendored][`vendor.yml`], [generated][`generated.rb`], and [documentation][`documentation.yml`] files.

 ### The language statistics in my repository are wrong